Bernard Becker

 In 1978, students, patients, and colleagues raised funds in his honor, which now endow two faculty positions: the Bernard and Janet Becker Professorship (presently held by Dr. Shiming Chen) and the Bernard Becker Professorship (presently held by Dr. Timothy McBride).

 Early life and education

 After graduating from Harvard Medical School in 1944, he joined the United States Army during World War II and served as a military psychiatrist.

 Death

-Just a week after his 93rd birthday, Dr. Becker died from lung cancer at his home in the Central West End, St. Louis on August 28, 2013.
+A week after his 93rd birthday, Becker died from lung cancer at his home in the Central West End, St. Louis on August 28, 2013.